celsoRodrigues/prenv/README.md

 - kubernetes cluster

 ## Installation
+* Configure gihub webhook

+- Under your repo webhook section, create a webhook pointing to your server's ingress
+- Add your hostname in the values.yaml file.

 * Create webhook Secret - This is the secret you will need to add to your github webhook configuration

 ```
+export HOOK="your_github_webhook_password"
 make createsecret
 ```